icasdri/Mather/README.md

 ### License

-**Mather** is licensed under the GPLv3 and makes use of components under different (GPL-compatible) licenses.
+**Mather** is Free Software licensed under the GPLv3+ and makes use of components under different (GPL-compatible) licenses.
 See [COPYING](https://github.com/icasdri/Mather/blob/master/COPYING) for details.